snippington/snp-pandas-basic/README.md

 This works with __ipynb__ (Jupyter Notebook) files in Visual Studio Code too.

+> Notice: Starting from version **0.1.8**, AI and GPT platforms will be used to generate new shortcuts and snippets.

 ### Data Exploratory Shortcuts

 | Prefix | Description |